Northern Alabama court rules Corporate Transparency Act unconstitutional

 “Because the [Corporate Transparency Act] exceeds the constitution’s limits on the legislative branch and lacks a sufficient nexus to any enumerated power to be a necessary or proper means of achieving Congress’ policy goals, the plaintiffs are entitled to judgment as a matter of law,” the court order reads.

-While the Treasury and the Financial Crimes Enforcement Unit are expected to appeal this decision to the Eleventh Circuit, it is unclear what consequences this ruling could have for the future of the law.
+While the Treasury and the Financial Crimes Enforcement Network are expected to appeal this decision to the Eleventh Circuit, it is unclear what consequences this ruling could have for the future of the law.

 For more information or to file a beneficial ownership report, visit fincen.gov/boi.
 The deadline to file is Jan.
 1, 2025.